M/T Astrell

 Astrell burned for 10-12 hours until she was eventually sunk by a Dutch vessel.

-*A report presented at the subsequent maritime hearings states that the torpedo hit on the starboard side behind midships, about 15 n. miles off North Point, Curaçao while a report based on the survivors' statements says she was hit amidships on the port side; position is given as 12 24N 69 32W and time as 08:40 in the latter report, which adds she was sailing in the outboard column on the starboard side, next to the lead ship.
+*A report presented at the subsequent maritime hearings states that the torpedo hit on the starboard side behind midships, about 15 n. miles off North Point, Curaçao, while a report based on the survivors' statements says she was hit amidships on the port side; position is given as 12 24N 69 32W and time as 08:40 in the latter report, which adds she was sailing in the outboard column on the starboard side, next to the lead ship.
 She was not zig-zagging at the time, had 5 lookouts; 4 on the bridge, 1 on the gun platform aft.
 The radio was not used.
-The survivors never saw a periscope, but this was later seen twice by the captain of another ship in the convoy, Esso Caracas (note that this ship is not listed in TAG 18), who felt the U-boat had been destroyed after a corvette had dropped 3-5 depth charges in two attacks.
-The U-boat's bow surfaced after the 2nd attack, submerged and was not seen again (the U-boat was NOT sunk).
+The survivors never saw a periscope, but this was later seen twice by the captain of another ship in the convoy, Esso Caracas, who believed the U-boat had been destroyed after a corvette had dropped 3-5 depth charges in two attacks.
+The U-boat's bow surfaced after the 2nd attack, submerged and was not seen again (the U-boat was not sunk).

 Jan Visser, a visitor to my website has told me the following: